blast-cu/blast-cu.github.io/_pages/home.md

 Science at the University of Colorado Boulder](https://www.colorado.edu/cs/).

 At BLAST we work at the intersection of Natural Language Processing, Machine Learning, Social Computing and Computational Social Science.
-We aim to address societally relevant problems through the computational analysis of language.
-Our broad mission is: (1) Studying and developing computational systems that can effectively support communication and cooperation between humans, as well as between humans and computer systems and (2) Facilitating the large-scale analysis of language and information to produce and advance knowledge.
+We are broadly interested in finding transparent and replicable insights to societally relevant problems through the computational analysis of language.
+In general, we are curious about:
+* What **language use** can tell us about **culture** and **society**.
+* **Analyzing content at scale** in traditional and emerging media, and grounding our findings in relevant **theory**
+* Applications of **AI and NLP** for **social good**: e.g., science, education, collaboration, accessibility, fairness
+* Incorporating a **cross-disciplinary lens** to our research whenever appropriate
+* Studying and developing **computational methods** and **tools** that facilitate all of the above

 To this purpose, we maintain a research agenda that balances methods and applications.
-Some of our current areas of interest are:
+Our ongoing project span the following areas:

 * Explainable and knowledge-infused ML methods (e.g. structured prediction, relational learning and neuro-symbolic methods) and their applicability to NLP.
-* Discourse, pragmatics and argumentation
+* Discourse and pragmatics
 * Narrative modeling and understanding
+* Rhetoric and argumentation
 * NLP for human-computer interaction, education and computational social science.